 ISA Allowance per person

 ISAs have never been better.
-With the UK Government raising the tax-free allowance by nearly a third and adding peer-to-peer lending to the list of permitted investments, Individual Savings Accounts are becoming more attractive and even more flexible.
+With greater freedoms than ever, Individual Savings Accounts (ISAs) are becoming more attractive and even more flexible.

-ISAs are all too often assumed to be limited to cash savings accounts with low interest rates, but these days it’s also possible to invest in almost any listed company or investment within your ISA.
+ISAs are all too often assumed to be limited to cash savings accounts with low interest rates, but it is also possible to invest in almost any listed company or investment within your ISA.
 Not only is any investment growth free of capital gains tax but so too is any dividend income or interest.
 The potential tax savings can be substantial and you don’t even need to declare an ISA on your Tax Return.

 What is an ISA?

 An ISA is one of the most tax-efficient ways to save or invest.

 An ISA is not a ‘product’ or investment but instead it is a name given to a cash or investment account that benefits from generous tax advantages approved and promoted by HMRC and the UK Government.
 Any interest, dividend income or capital gain (the profit from selling an investment that has increased in value) earned within an ISA is tax-free.
 You don't even need to declare your ISA on your tax return.